Click on a question below to get your answer.

 We offer a DC Refrigerator/Freezer.
 It can run off DC or AC power.
 When using our fridge or other DC coolers consider the following:?-What size cooler will fit?

 DC fridges draw a lot of current and will drain your battery quickly.
 Since most of these coolers use over 7 amps, even if you have a larger battery (72 Ah) it will only run for 8-10 hours on a charge.
+Many customers use an 80-100 watt solar panel to charge the battery when camping remotely.

 Most DC coolers have an AC adapter, so if you have the AC/DC option and are at a campsite with hookups, you can run your cooler on the AC outlet.
 During travel, you can run the cooler in your tow vehicle -or- if you have the tow vehicle charging option, you can run the cooler in the teardrop kitchen.